ltrgoddard/thesis/temp.markdown

 ’scene-painting’, turning to a contemporary review of Tennyson by John Stuart Mill for a definition:

-> Of all the capacities of a poet, that which seems to have arisen
+> \singlespacing Of all the capacities of a poet, that which seems to
-> earliest in Mr Tennyson, and in which he most excels, is that of
+> have arisen earliest in Mr Tennyson, and in which he most excels, is
-> scene-painting, in the highest sense of the term: not the mere power
+> that of scene-painting, in the highest sense of the term: not the mere
-> of producing that rather vapid species of composition usually termed
+> power of producing that rather vapid species of composition usually
-> descriptive poetry—for there is not in these volumes one passage of
+> termed descriptive poetry—for there is not in these volumes one
-> pure description but the power of *creating* scenery, in keeping with
+> passage of pure description but the power of *creating* scenery, in
-> some state of human feeling; so fitted to it as to be the embodied
+> keeping with some state of human feeling; so fitted to it as to be the
-> symbol of it, and to summon up the state of feeling itself, with a
+> embodied symbol of it, and to summon up the state of feeling itself,
-> force not to be surpassed by anything but reality.[^110]
+> with a force not to be surpassed by anything but reality.[^110]

 \noindent The part of *New Bearings* from which Prynne’s argument can be seen most clearly to derive—or at least to draw inspiration—is the first